manuelkiessling/simplecd/README.md

    `_simplecd`.
 5. Mail results to the receivers listed in `_simplecd/logreceivers.txt`

-SimpleCD will call every script with the path to the local repository clone as the first parameter, and with the name of the branch or matched tag as the second parameter, like this:
+SimpleCD will call every script with the mode as the first, the path to the local repository clone as the second, and the name of the branch or matched tag as the third parameter, like this:

-`./_simplecd/00-run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214 master`
+`./_simplecd/00-run-unit-tests branch /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214 master`

-`./_simplecd/00-run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214 release-1.0.3`
+`./_simplecd/00-run-unit-tests tag /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214 release-1.0.3`

 If the keyword *reset* is provided as the fourth parameter, SimpleCD does not start a delivery, but instead removes all working data related to the given